 Internet or Catalog Purchases

-The most common situation that gives rise to a use tax liability is when an Ohio customer makes a mail order purchase from an out-of-state seller.
+The most common situation that gives rise to a use tax liability is when an Ohio customer makes an internet purchase from an out-of-state seller.
 If the seller is not located in Ohio and does not have substantial nexus with Ohio, the seller is not required to collect and remit Ohio sales tax.
 The responsibility becomes yours as the consumer.
 This happens frequently where purchases are made through small vendors online.